carbonfive/raygun/app_prototype/README.md

 Guard is configured to run ruby and jasmine specs, and also listen for livereload connections.
 Growl is used for notifications.

     $ bundle exec guard

+### Deploying to Heroku

+Install the heroku toolbelt if you don't already have it (https://toolbelt.heroku.com/).

+    $ heroku apps:create app-prototype
+    $ git push heroku master
+    $ heroku run rake db:setup

 # Considerations